-- DDT: - Pretty printing of C++ types is not supported for the NVIDIA HPC (PGI) or Cray compilers. - Message queue debugging is supported for Intel MPI, MPICH, MVAPICH2, and Open MPI. - MAP and Performance Reports: - MPI wrapper libraries are pre-compiled for these MPIs: Open MPI, Intel MPI 5.x.x, 2017.x, 2018.x and 2019.x, 2021.x, Cray MPT, and MVAPICH 2.x.x.
+- DDT: - Pretty printing of C++ types is not supported for the NVIDIA HPC or Cray compilers. - Message queue debugging is supported for Intel MPI, MPICH, MVAPICH, and Open MPI. - MAP and Performance Reports: - MPI wrapper libraries are pre-compiled for these MPIs: Open MPI, Intel MPI 5.x.x, 2017.x, 2018.x and 2019.x, 2021.x, Cray MPT, MPICH and MVAPICH.
 For other MPIs, these will be created dynamically at run time. - The appropriate Linaro Forge sampler and MPI wrapper library must be explicitly linked with statically-linked programs.
 This mostly applies to the Cray X-Series.